alexhsamuel/Roman-calculator/README.md

 Use github to share code among the groups, as it is ready.
 The team lead should coordinate this.
 The team lead should review all code.
 Others should review code as well, if they have time.
 If one group finishes before the others, it should help however possible to move the team forward.
+At the end, each person on the team should review the complete solution, and ask questions to understand all the code.

 Once you have completed your assignments, you will have a complete Roman numerals calculator!